zkamvar/useR-2019/R4EPI/notes.md

 This initiative started out of a proposal to the Sapling Nursery fund from MSF, which supports MSF staff in developing new ideas that can have a broad impact.

+The situation was that MSF field epis were spending most of their time on data analysis and not much time in contact with the data collectors, getting a sense of the context.
+Most of the STATA scripts were ad-hoc and the STATA licenses were difficult to maintain across 25 countries with rapid handover between field epis.
+The hope was that MSF could better reduce costs by switching to R and also ensuring that the analyses were suited to their needs.

+Annick and Amrish got together and wrote the proposal.
+We had an initial meeting in October of 2018 with epis, managers, NGOs and RECON to get a sense of what the landscape was.